 Research Interests

-Craig Boutilier to use preference elicitation techniques to aid sequential decision making.
+Craig Boutilier in 2013.
+The focus of my doctoral work was using preference elicitation techniques to aid sequential decision making.

 My main interests lie in the intersection between preference elicitation, reasoning under uncertainty and mechanism design.
 I have also done work with multi-agent systems, reputation and trust models, and electronic markets.